© Illustrations in red & black: Diego Marmolejo for low-tech magazine.

 “Gastro-intestinal diseases were endemic throughout the region.
 In Korea and Japan, fluke diseases were common because of the practice of eating raw fish grown in ponds fertilized with human excrement.
 But those diseases could have been largely avoided with a better understanding of their nature and modes of transmission.
 If properly used, devices like the relatively modern sceptic tank, the more modern oxidation tank or the so-called composting toilet can avoid the danger of gastro-intestinal diseases previously associated with the use of human excrement as manure.”

 A process of composting should always come first, and this can happen in two ways.
-The first - slow composting - is a do-it-yourself technique that is explained in the “Humanure Handbook“, an online practical guide by Joseph Jenkins (who coined the term ‘humanure’).
+The first - slow composting - is a a-do-it-ourselves-guide technique that is explained in the “Humanure Handbook”, an online practical guide by Joseph Jenkins (who coined the term ‘humanure’).
 Slow composting happens at low temperatures and takes about one year in a moderate climate.
 To be secure, most say the resulting (odourless) compost should only be used for growing crops where there is no direct contact between food and fertilizer (like fruit trees) and for inedible plants (flowers, houseplants).

 The second method is composting at high temperatures, which goes much faster and results in a fertilizer that can be applied to any kind of food crop.
 It is an industrial process, which is being applied successfully in several countries for a number of years.
 Interestingly, the first step of this process also generates electricity, further improving the sustainability of the whole system.
 Since 2005, a factory of the Dutch company Orgaworld composts diapers (from babies and elderly) together with many other kinds of organic waste.
 It is a high-tech process that takes about 6 weeks and results in a high-quality compost, free from pathogens, medicines and hormones.
 The company has also built two factories in Canada and is building plants in the UK.